 Beyond these examples

-These snippets focus on specific IAM binding features: role binding with multiple members and incremental member addition.
+These snippets focus on specific IAM binding features: role-based access control and batch and incremental member assignment.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Data Catalog entry groups.
-They focus on configuring IAM bindings rather than provisioning the entry groups themselves.
+The examples reference pre-existing infrastructure such as Data Catalog entry groups and IAM roles (predefined or custom).
+They focus on configuring access bindings rather than provisioning the underlying catalog resources.

 To keep things focused, common IAM patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each IAM binding approach is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how IAM bindings are wired, not provide drop-in access control modules.
 See the EntryGroupIamBinding resource reference for all available configuration options.

 Let's manage GCP Data Catalog Entry Group IAM Bindings